0xTriboulet/rdll-rs/readme.md

 rdll-rs is a Rust template that can be compiled as both a dynamic-link library (DLL), a regular executable, or a Reflective DLL.
 It provides an example of how to create Windows DLLs using Rust, including proper exports and Windows API integration.

-This project is broken down into "main" branches `main` and `main-legacy`.
+This project is broken down into "main" branches `master` and `master-legacy`.

-- `main` is intended for use with modern prepend loaders.
+- `master` is intended for use with modern prepend loaders.
-- `main-legacy` retains the necessary symbols for compatibility with stomp-style reflective loaders.
+- `master-legacy` retains the necessary symbols for compatibility with stomp-style reflective loaders.

 ## Features